Add These Fiber-Rich Foods to Your Diet to Fight Inflammation

 Butyrate, Inflammation, and Leaky Gut

 Gut bacteria that feed on fiber produce a fatty acid called butyrate as a byproduct.
-Butyrate can improve digestive health, control inflammation, and stop cancer development.
+Butyrate may improve digestive health, control inflammation, and stop cancer development.

 Researchers have found that the gut is less likely to suffer from inflammatory disorders in the presence of butyrate.
 This includes chronic inflammatory conditions, such as Crohn’s disease or colitis.